Our aim is to provide equal access for all

 Help with Instant Win Games

-If you think this issue may affect you, to resolve this, you can turn off animations in your account by choosing to edit your Instant Win Games animation settings.
-Instant Win Games can then be played using only the keyboard or with a screen reader, as the Flash object is removed and the game outcome is revealed immediately.
+If you are using assistive technologies, we recommend that you turn off the Flash or HTML animations in your account by choosing to edit your Instant Win Games animation settings.
+Instant Win Games can then be played using only the keyboard or with a screen reader, and the game outcome is revealed immediately.

 Creating and testing our site for accessibility